qnikst/qnikst.github.com/posts/2013-02-20-openrc-cgroup.markdown

 ### Why do I ever need cgroups?

 You can check kernel documentation.
-But roughly speaking you can monitor service processes, and manage resources much more better.
+But roughly speaking you can monitor service processes, and manage resources much better.

 ### Differences with other system managers